AlexsLemonade/OpenPBTA-analysis/CONTRIBUTING.md

 Before a repository maintainer merges a pull request, there must be at least one affirmative review.
 If there is any unaddressed criticism or disapproval, a repository maintainer will determine how to proceed and may wait for additional feedback.

+## Merging approved pull requests

+If a pull request is approved, do **not** merge it immediately.
+Instead, wait for other developers to coordinate with you on when to merge the pull request and whether the pull request should [be updated with the latest dev branch](#updating-your-out-of-date-branch).
+The coordination can reduce the workload of developers for checking whether the dev branch updates by merging other pull requests will affect their own pull requests.